-4.4 Example: rolling out software updates to large engines

-How can Bosch IoT Suite be used in practice?
+4.4 Example: rolling out software updates to large engines How can the Bosch IoT Suite be used in practice?
 Let us take a look at a project we realized together with a manufacturer of engines for commercial vehicles.
 The manufacturer was already updating the software of its engines, but the process required a high degree of manual work and was therefore extremely inefficient.

-This is where we came into the picture.
+Request a live demo to learn how to manage software updates with the Bosch IoT Suite This is where we came into the picture.
 We provided the manufacturer with a solution comprising hardware, edge software, and cloud components to carry out software updates over the air.
 The manufacturer was thus able to automate the process of updating the edge software on the gateway and also the software in the vehicles.
 In addition, our customer is now able to manage large-scale software update campaigns in various markets and across a variety of different vehicle models.
 Did you know?

 Another example for rolling out over-the-air firmware updates is the project we realized together with Daimler.
-Bosch IoT Suite is a key component in the car manufacturer's system as it enables communication with the vehicles.
+The Bosch IoT Suite is a key component in the car manufacturer's system as it enables communication with the vehicles.
 Some four million car owners already receive new versions of vehicle software - for example, infotainment system updates - conveniently and securely via the cellular network.
 Learn more about our customer projects >